RedHatNordicsSA/ansible-roadshow/labs/lab-10/README.md

 vi new-module
 ```

-We start with the most simple version of a module, as following:
+We start with the most simple version of this module, as following:
 ```
 #!/bin/sh
-# Module which creates a /tmp/new-module
+# Module which creates the file: /tmp/module-file
 set -e
 # First argument is the arguments file
 source ${1}
-echo "Someone passed: $msg" >/tmp/new-module
+# Create file
+touch /tmp/module-file
 # Output JSON
 echo {\"changed\": true, \"msg\": \"${msg}\"}
 exit 0